mallendeo/pupper/README.md

 # alarmpi
-Home automation with Node and Raspberry Pi
+Home automation with Node and Raspberry Pi.

 # Pre-requisites
-Raspberry Pi with Wiring-Pi and it's gpio utility
+Raspberry Pi with Wiring-Pi and its gpio utility.

-Tested on ArchLinux ARM with Node 6.5
+Tested on ArchLinux ARM with Node 6.5.

 ## Install
 ```bash